Starting A Company Gay And Lesbian Employee Group

 - If your company requires you to have a member of management sponsor your group, you might not should choose the obvious choice.
 An open-minded skeptic can help lend credibility.

 Not all gay or lesbians in the company will be willing to be a part of the group, perhaps because they are not out or maybe because they are not political.
-You will have to accept that.Disclosure: The GayScribe Archive is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and related sites.
-The GayScribe Archive also participates in and links to other affiliate programs and advertising programs.
-When you click a link on this page or make a purchase after clicking a link, we may make some money.
+You will have to accept that.Disclosure: As an Amazon Associate I earn from qualifying purchases.
+This site also participates in and links to other affiliate and advertising programs.
+When you click a link on this page or make a purchase after clicking a link, I may make some money.